marcelocanga/plate/README.md

 * Run the program,
   *../build/bin/plate 3-patch.inp*

-The answers can be found in the file 3-patch.rep
+The generated output is available in the new file 3-patch.rep

 ## Program commands
 Command | Record |Comment |